-Shown below is our ultrasonic voice receiver circuit.
+Shown below is my ultrasonic voice receiver circuit.
 It is simply pointed ( U.T. ) toward the direction where a ultrasonic voice transmitter circuit is in operation.
 This unit picks up the 40kHz signal and then converts it into audible audio.

 Dotted lines through suitch sw 1 and sw 2 indicate that this is a double pole single throw switch. in other words, a single switch is used to turn both the U.T. amplifier and its audio amplifier on at the same time.

 Two batteries are used to avoid feedback and instability problems due to the high gain of the U.T. amp.